Sequential

 Parameters:

-value – The input to the layer.
+• value – The input to the first sublayer.

 Returns: